Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 while the number three Comscore just has a little over 2.5% marketshare.
 For comparison Amazon with its huge webstore generates about the same advertising traffic on its own website.

 Advertising networks advertise their marketshare to indicate how succesful they are.
-In stead of looking at websites, I looked at the advertising industry itself. to block the bulk of the mainstream advertising services with the obvious benefit of low maintenance effort
+In stead of crawling the web analyzing Alexa's
-(for me) and low performance impact (for the adblocker you are using).
+TOP 500.000 websites, I looked at the advertising industry itself, to block the bulk of the mainstream advertising services with the obvious benefit of low maintenance effort (for me) and low performance impact (for the adblocker you are using).

                                                WHY USE A MINIMAL BLOCKLIST?
 Number 250 on this list only has a marginal market share of 0.1% on the Alexa top 10000.
 That is why I use an adblock extension with an